‘If I win, I win’: Virginia Lottery winner keeps his cool, wins more than $100K in drawing - NewsBreak

 ‘If I win, I win’: Virginia Lottery winner keeps his cool, wins more than $100K in drawing

 CAROLINE COUNTY, Va.
-(WRIC) — Caroline County resident Doran St. Amand says he keeps his cool when he plays the lottery, and took it all in stride when he won more than $100,000 in a September drawing.
+(WRIC) — Caroline County resident Doran St. Amand said he keeps his cool when he plays the lottery, and he took it all in stride when he won more than $100,000 in a September drawing.

 “I don’t get that excited,” he told Lottery officials.
 “If I win, I win.”